glennake/FortiCRP/README.md

     pip3 install -r requirements.txt

-Put all the .zip archives containing license and support contract files from Fortinet in a directory (note: do not unzip them)
+Put all the .zip archives containing license and support contract files from Fortinet in a directory (note: do not unzip them).

 Run the parser, passing the above directory path:

     python3 forticrp.py --dir /path/to/directory

-A CSV file will be generated in the same folder that contains all the parsed registration codes.
+A CSV file will be generated in the same directory that contains all the parsed registration codes.